s-poveda/express-boilerplate/README.md

 	* `name` will be the current directory name.
 Always lower case.
 - `example.env` will be replaced with `.env`
 - Git history will be wiped.
-- `npm i` invoked to install dependencies
+- `npm i --dev` invoked to install all dependencies

 Start the application `npm start`